BASIC GUIDE TO GENERAL ESSAYS, POSITION PAPERS, ARGUMENT AND OUTLINE FORM

 - Next fill in the paragraphs by using clear examples to support your topic sentences, and only if they relate to your topic sentences.

 - IN LAST PARAGRAPH-- re-state the thesis and add an outcome or result of the experience.

-- presto....AN ESSAY, or at least the main elements to build on....
+- AND PRESTO....AN ESSAY, or at least the main elements to build on....

 (In First Paragraph with any sources cited--author last name and page # or domain name, if no author/page is available)

 - (These 3 elements NOT necessarily in this order...)
 Personal comment to introduce/set up topic/issue